karlis-vagalis/circular-timer-card/README.md

 This is also my first Lovelace custom card for public, so if you have anything to recommend, please do!

+## Installation

+### Manually
+1. Download `circular-timer-card.js` as save to your desired destination
+2. Add `circular-timer-card.js` to your Lovelace resources as a Javascript module

+### HACS
+This custom card has been submitted to be added to HACS repository, as soon at is will be available, this section will be updated!

 ## Screenshots

 ![Sample screenshot](/images/screenshot1.png)
 ![Sample screenshot](/images/screenshot2.png)

 ## Available options

+All following options which support colors can also be used with hexadecimal color identifier with opacity!

 | Option | Type | Requirement | Description |
 |---|---|---|---|